nll-ai/nll-ai.github.io/README.md

 ## Why choose us

+Our approach combines deep technical expertise with a commitment to our clients' success.
+As a boutique consultancy,
+we offer personalized service and build custom solutions — no off-the-shelf packages here.
+Instead,
-Our approach combines deep technical expertise with a commitment to our clients’ success.
-As a boutique consultancy, we offer personalized service and build custom solutions — no off-the-shelf packages here.
-Instead, we focus on finding the right opportunities to inject Generative AI where it can turbocharge human performance and empower your team to do their best work.
+we focus on finding the right opportunities to inject Generative AI where it can turbocharge human performance and empower your team to do their best work.

 ### Key benefits